The History Behind the Internet: How It All Began

 Conclusion: From Cables to Cloud

-The internet didn’t appear overnight.
+The internet did not appear overnight.
 It grew out of military concerns, scientific curiosity, and a desire for better communication.
-What began as a four-node experiment now connects over 5 billion people worldwide.
+What began as a small experiment now connects billions of people worldwide.
+It demonstrates the power of shared innovation and open standards.
+The next time you connect to a network, remember that it all started with a simple transmission on a system that initially crashed—and from there, the world changed forever.

 Education